Unbounded domains in hierarchically hyperbolic groups: Proof of the main theorem

 \begin{theorem}[Eyries] Let $(G,\s)$ be an HHG.
 There is a finite, $G$--invariant set $\mathcal E(G)\subset\bar\s$ of pairwise orthogonal domains such that every $U\in\bar\s$ is nested in some element of $\mathcal E(G)$.
 We call the elements of $\mathcal E(G)$ the \emph{eyries} of $G$. \end{theorem}

 \begin{proof} For a non-singleton component $C$ of $\Gamma^\trans(\bar\s)$, Lemma~\ref{lem:componentshaverulers} produces a domain $W_C\in\bar\s$ with the property that every vertex of $C$ is properly nested in $W_C$.
 In particular, $W_C$ is not a vertex of $C$.
-After applying the lemma a finite number of times (at most the complexity), we obtain $W\in\bar{\mf S}$ that is not transverse to any other $V\in\bar{\mf S}$.
-Repeating for each non-singleton component of $\Gamma^\trans(\bar\s)$ and taking the $\nest$--maximal domains produced gives a collection of $W_i$ that is finite because its elements are pairwise orthogonal.
-Moreover, $G\{W_i\}$ is finite by Lemma~\ref{lem:transversetranslates}.
-We set $\Ce(G)=\bigcup_iG\{W_i\}$. \end{proof}
+After applying Lemma~\ref{lem:componentshaverulers} a finite number of times (at most the complexity), we obtain $W\in\bar{\mf S}$ that is not transverse to any other $V\in\bar{\mf S}$.
+Note that this implies that, for any $g\in G$, the domain $gW$ is not transverse to or properly nested in any $V\in\bar\s$.

+Repeating for each non-singleton component of $\Gamma^\trans(\bar\s)$ and taking the $\nest$--maximal domains produced gives a collection of $W_i$.
+The $W_i$ must be pairwise orthogonal, so there can only be finitely many of them.
+Moreover, $G\cdot\{W_i\}$ is finite because any infinite set of domains contains a transverse pair.
+As every $V\in\bar\s$ is nested in some $W_i$, this shows that the set $\Ce(G)=\bigcup_iG\cdot\{W_i\}$ has the desired properties. \end{proof}

-\begin{remark} Note that if $G$ is infinite then $\bar\s$ is nonempty by the uniqueness axiom and the bounded domain dichotomy, so the proof of Theorem~\ref{thm:eyries} shows that $\mathcal E(G)$ is nonempty in this case. \end{remark}
+\begin{remark} Note that if $G$ is infinite then $\bar\s$ is nonempty by the uniqueness axiom and the bounded domain dichotomy, so the proof of Theorem~\ref{thm:eyries} shows that $\mathcal E(G)$ is nonempty in this case.
+In particular, Proposition~\ref{prop:productregion} tells us that every infinite HHG is quasiisometric to the standard product region associated with any one of its eyries, and any HHG with more than one eyrie is quasiisometric to a product of unbounded HHSs. \end{remark}

 It remains to prove Lemma~\ref{lem:componentshaverulers}.
-We begin by making an important observation about the interaction between the set $\bar\s$ and the group action on $\s$.
-A more general, but more technical, version will appear in Section~\ref{section:subgroups}.
-In this section, we shall only need to use Lemma~\ref{lemma:producingtransversedomains} in the case where $V$ and $W$ are transverse.
+We begin by making an important observation about the interaction between the relations and group action on $\s$.
+The results of this section and of Section~\ref{section:consequences} only depend on condition~\ref{lptd:unbounded} of Lemma~\ref{lemma:producingtransversedomains}, and only with $H=G$.
+The reader who is primarily interested in those results should therefore feel free to ignore the more technical conditions~\ref{lptd:b} and~\ref{lptd:c}.